aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/working-with-styles-in-jython/_index.md

 ﻿---
-title: Working With Styles in Jython
+title: Working With Styles in Jython – Aspose.Words for Java
+articleTitle: Working With Styles in Jython
+linktitle: Working With Styles in Jython
 description: "Jython: Working With Styles in Documents using Aspose.Words for Java."
 type: docs
 weight: 60